 What happens in the lab?

-At the lab, the blood sample is spun down so that the plasma can be taken from the top and RBCs from the bottom.
+3In the lab, one of the whole blood samples is spun down so that the RBC can be collected from the bottom of tubes.

 Intracellular WBC levels are normalized to the total WBC count in a patient’s sample.
 This normalization is a key step in ensuring minimal variability in results due to specimen differences.
 Because there are no external stimuli provided to stimulate the cells, all variabilities involved in such processes are removed, thereby providing the most accurate and quantitative method available for intracellular testing.